blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 ```

 ##### Additional tests
-The method now seems correct but has been tested in case of a different obejct?
-Add a new test method which will be part of the _automatic test suite_ we are going to be create.
+The method now seems correct but has been tested in case of a different obejcts?
+Add a new test method which will be part of the _automatic test suite_ we are going to create.
 This automatic test suite will help us during phases such as refactoring, improving code readability and method evolution.
 ``` java
 @Test
 public void testAcceptObjectNotAcceptedBecauseDifferentType() throws Exception {